-In all basins, then a tropical cyclone reaches tropical-storm-strength, the respective Meteorological Organizations in charge of that area (National Hurricane Center for the Atlantic and Eastern Pacific Basins), will name the tropical system.
+In all basins, when a tropical cyclone reaches tropical storm strength, the respective Meteorological Organizations in charge of that area (National Hurricane Center for the Atlantic and Eastern Pacific Basins) will name the tropical system.

 The names alternate between male and female for each year and follow alphabetical order (A through W).
 Forecasters skip over the letters Q, U, X, Y, and Z due to the very few names that begin with these letters.

 According to the World Meteorological Organization (WMO), there is a strict procedure to determine a list of tropical cyclone names in an ocean basin by the Tropical Cyclone Regional Body responsible for that basin at its annual/biennial meeting.

 The regional bodies (hurricane committees for respective regions) determine a predesignated list of hurricane names for six years separately at its annual meeting.
 This means the list for 2022 will be reused in 2028.
 These names are proposed by members in that region, including national meteorological and hydrological services in Northern and Central America as well as the Caribbean.

 The WMO also noted that tropical cyclones/hurricanes/typhoons are not named after any particular person.
 The names selected are those that are familiar to the people in each region.
 Storms are named for people to easily understand and remember the tropical cyclone/hurricane/typhoon in their region, thus facilitating disaster risk awareness, preparedness, management, and reduction.

 In the beginning, storms were named arbitrarily.
 An Atlantic storm that ripped off the mast of a boat named Antje became known as Antje’s hurricane.
 Then the mid-1900s saw the start of the practice of using feminine names for storms.